lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

-In this guide, we will be walking you through the steps to set up the Alexa Voice Service (AVS) Device SDK on a Raspberry Pi running [Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/).
+In this guide, we will be walking you through the steps to set up the Alexa Voice Service (AVS) Device SDK on a Raspberry Pi running [Raspbian Stretch With Desktop](https://www.raspberrypi.org/downloads/raspbian/).
 By following these steps, you can set up your development environment, and run the AVS sample app on your Pi.

 **IMPORTANT**: This guide assumes your Raspberry Pi is running Raspbian Stretch.
 If your Raspberry Pi is not running Raspbian Stretch, you'll need to upgrade.
 Please follow the instructions located [here](https://www.raspberrypi.org/blog/raspbian-stretch/) to do so.